alpyen/Overgrowth-Scripting-Helper/README.md

 ﻿# <img width=32 height=32 src="Overgrowth++/Resources/rabbit.ico" /> Overgrowth++
-Scripting Helper for the Overgrowth API as a Notepad++ plugin.
+Scripting Helper for the Overgrowth API as a Notepad++ plugin. (netFX4 required)

 Overgrowth++ provides helpful tools to assist in developing AngelScript code for Overgrowth.<br>
 Because of the game's nature, there exist hundreds of classes, functions, enumerations and variables